DanielleSpring/Final-Project/README.md

 Initial classification using Natural Language Toolkit (NLTK), a Python library that used supervised classification, is done to determine a gender class (output) for each input (given name).

 For this segment we have used a library installed that will automatically import two text files, ‘male.txt’ and ‘female.txt’ which contain a large list of male and female names respectively.
-*Note: This is only used as dummy data for segment 1.
-We will seek other name sources such as the US Social Security Bureau Data to further train our model prior to predicting gender from the sunshine list.

 ### Preliminary Feature Engineering/Selection and Decision-Making Process: